-IMDA will not determine any Telecommunication Infrastructure or Media Resource to be Critical Support Infrastructure or an Essential Resource (as the case may be) based solely on evidence that allowing a Licensee to share would reduce its costs, or allow it to provide Telecommunication Services or Media Services more expeditiously.
+IMDA will not determine any Telecommunication Infrastructure or Media Resource to be Critical Support Infrastructure or an Essential Resource (as the case may be) based solely on evidence that allowing a Licensee to share would reduce its costs, or allow it to provide telecommunication services or media services more expeditiously.
 Instead, IMDA will only deem that the Telecommunication Infrastructure or Media Resource constitutes Critical Support Infrastructure or an Essential Resource (as the case may be) if it concludes that:

-- (a) the Telecommunication Infrastructure or Media Resource is required to provide a Telecommunication Service or Media Service (as the case may be); - (b) an efficient new entrant would neither be able to replicate the Telecommunication Infrastructure or Media Resource in the foreseeable future, nor obtain the Telecommunication Infrastructure or Media Resource from a third party at costs that would allow market entry; - (c) the Telecommunication Infrastructure or Media Resource is not fully utilised and the Licensee who owns or controls the Telecommunication Infrastructure or Media Resource has sufficient current capacity to share with other Licensees: - (d) the owner or controller of the Telecommunication Infrastructure or Media Resource has no legitimate justification to refuse sharing; and - (e) failure to share the Telecommunication Infrastructure or Media Resource would unreasonably restrict competition in any telecommunication or media market in Singapore.
+- (a) the Telecommunication Infrastructure or Media Resource is required to provide a telecommunication service or media service (as the case may be); - (b) an efficient new entrant would neither be able to replicate the Telecommunication Infrastructure or Media Resource in the foreseeable future, nor obtain the Telecommunication Infrastructure or Media Resource from a third party at costs that would allow market entry; - (c) the Telecommunication Infrastructure or Media Resource is not fully utilised and the Licensee who owns or controls the Telecommunication Infrastructure or Media Resource has sufficient current capacity to share with other Licensees; and - (d) the owner or controller of the Telecommunication Infrastructure or Media Resource has no legitimate justification to refuse sharing.